laminlabs/lamin-docs/docs/audit-log.md

 # Audit log

-The audit log provides a history of write events similar to the commit history in git.
+The audit log provides a history of database write events, similar to a git commit history.
-They complement data lineage in answering what was changed by whom when on a fine-grained level.
+It complements data lineage by answering what was changed, by whom, and when, at a fine-grained level.

-Open a database in the UI and select **Changes → Database writes**.
+To browse the audit log, open a database in the UI and select **Changes → Database writes**.

 The newest events are shown first and grouped by date.
 You can: